nathanmarianovsky/manualmath.com/README.md

 * edit the content of any subject, topic, section, or example
 * add a box with an associated title and body of content (only available in the edit view)
 * approve the current changes to the content so as to push it live to the client side
+* view the history of the current subject, topic, section, or example
 * save any changes to the database permanently

 It is important to note that any changes made on a page are not pushed to the database unless the save button is explicitly clicked.
 Moreover, for current changes to be pushed onto the client side the system uses a logarithmic scaling based on the number of active contributors to determine how many approvals are needed.
 If changes are made to the content of the page all previous approvals are reset by design to ensure that contributors do not provide approvals for content they may not have necessarily seen.

 ### Editing a Page